BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Sam meets people during his adventures.
 Characteristically, none join his space permanently.
-For example, he meets an English professor who got lost in the woods, they become friends, and Sam visits the professor at Christmas. --TODO: add citation
+For example, he meets an English professor who got lost in the woods, they become friends, and the professor visits Sam at Christmas.⁷(pages 82, 119)
 However, neither moves to live near the other permanently.
 </p>